 The aims of the DINO study are to determine:

-The researchers will assess two groups of patients aged 8-15 years old at baseline: patients with pre-pubertal onset of T1DM, and patients with pubertal onset.
-All patients will be evaluated annually over the 3 years of the study.
+The researchers will assess two groups of children with type 1 diabetes aged 8-15 years old at baseline: children with pre-pubertal onset of type 1 diabetes, and children with pubertal onset.
+All children will be evaluated annually over the 3 years of the study.

-The results (the first are expected in 2016) could provide practical information on protective and risk factors for glycemic outcomes, and on which patients might benefit from intervention and support at specific times.
+The results (the first are expected in 2016) could provide practical information on protective and risk factors for glycemic outcomes, and on which children might benefit from intervention and support at specific times.